comorment/ldpred2/docs/container_template.md

 1. The command

    ```
-   singularity exec --home $PWD:/home container_template.sif python -c "import os; print(f'Hello World from {os.getcwd()}')"
+   singularity exec --home $PWD:/home ldpred2.sif python -c "import os; print(f'Hello World from {os.getcwd()}')"
    ```

    will map your present workding directory (`$PWD`) into ``/home`` directory within the container, and set it as active working directory.
    In this way in your python command you can refer to the files as if they are in your local folder without specifying the path.

-2. Now, let's assume that instead of downloading the ``container_template.sif`` container file you've cloned the entire github repo
-   (``git clone git@github.com:espenhgn/container_template.git``), have built and pushed the container, and have transfered it to your HPC environment.
+2. Now, let's assume that instead of downloading the ``ldpred2.sif`` container file you've cloned the entire github repo (``git clone git@github.com:espenhgn/ldpred2.git``), have built and pushed the container, and have transfered it to your HPC environment.
-   Then change your folder to the root of the ``container_template`` repository, and run these commands:
+   Then change your folder to the root of the ``ldpred2`` repository, and run these commands:

    ```
-   singularity exec --bind reference/:/ref:ro,out_dir:/out:rw singularity/container_template.sif python ...
+   singularity exec --bind reference/:/ref:ro,out_dir:/out:rw singularity/ldpred2.sif python ...
    ```

    Note that input paths are relative to the current folder.
 Also, we specified ``ro`` and ``rw`` access, to have reference data as read-only,